Rudxain/xorsum/README.md

 xorsum a --brief #`-l 8` is implicit
 #out: "6161616100000000"
-#this is because both the IV and padding are all zeros

 #`--length` DOESN'T TRUNCATE the output digest
 xorsum some-big-file -b -l 3 #"00ff55"